apfel-das/treeWorld/README.md

 # treeWorld

-A uni. project to showcase different tree implementations and properties in Java.
+A uni. project to showcase different bst-tree implementations and properties in Java.
 Developed for comp202@ECE,TUC.